-In previous centuries, Presidents directed their annual address mainly to Congress, although major newspapers and magazines analyzed the contents of the speech.
+although major newspapers and magazines analyzed the contents of the speech.
 Now that the State of the Union is broadcast on television, radio, and the Internet, Presidents can speak directly to Congress and the American public.
 By speaking directly to citizens, Presidents attempt to convince the public to pressure their elected Representatives and Senators to support particular policy proposals mentioned in the speech.
-From 1965 through 2002, the median level of policy requests in a State of the Union address was 31.22
+From 1965 through 2015, the average number of policy requests in a State of the Union address was 34.31